-Adex Gel is a highly moisturising and protective emollient gel with an ancillary anti‑inflammatory medicinal substance for the treatment and routine management of dry and/or inflamed skin conditions such as mild to moderate atopic dermatitis, various forms of eczema, contact dermatitis and psoriasis.
+Adex Gel is a highly moisturising and protective emollient gel with an ancillary anti‑inflammatory medicinal substance for the treatment and routine management of dry and inflamed skin conditions such as mild to moderate atopic dermatitis, contact dermatitis, other forms of eczema and psoriasis.

 Nicotinamide is an anti‑inflammatory agent which has a number of anti‑inflammatory pathways to help reduce inflammation and redness.